Insurance

 Risk management and insurance fee rates are applicable for Minor and Female players, Level 1-3 Referees, coaches, managers and trainers/safety people.
 There is an additional charge for Major Medical/Dental Insurance coverage for Junior, Major Junior, Senior, and Adult Recreation players, as well as Level 4-6 Referees.
 These fees vary across the country depending on claims experience and individual Branches may charge a Branch Administration Fee.
 Volunteers and staff insurance fees are incorporated in the fees paid by players, coaches, managers, and trainers/safety people.

-- Hockey Canada/Branch sanctioned events (league games, tournaments, practices, training camps, sanctioned fundraisers) when playing member teams only
+• Hockey Canada/Branch sanctioned events (league games, tournaments, practices, dry land training) when playing member teams only

 SECURE a branch specific Hockey Canada Injury Report Form from your team, MHA or the Hockey Alberta website.